Boston University West Campus: Sleeper Hall

 Named after Jacob Sleeper, Sleeper Hall is the middle of the three towers.
 As with Claflin and Rich Hall, the second through thirteenth floors are all residential, with the first floor being home to the Fresh Food Co. dining hall.
 In 2011, Sleeper Hall was the second dorm in West Campus to be renovated.

 The second floor also features study lounges.

 Rich Hall

 Named after Isaac Rich, Rich Hall is the westernmost of the three towers.
 The second floor has a different layout than the rest of the building due to its previous use as an infirmary.
 It contains the most beds of any of the three towers in West Campus.
 The entire interior of the building was renovated in the summer of 2012, making it the final dorm in West Campus to be modernized.

 Unlike Claflin and Sleeper Halls, Rich Hall does not have a dining hall occupying its first floor.
-Instead, the first floor consists of recently renovated lounge and study areas, including a cinema and game room.
+Instead, the first floor includes the primary west campus mail room, as well as recently renovated lounge and study areas including a cinema and game room.